turingschool/backend-curriculum-site/module1/lessons/working_with_files.markdown

 * `ARGV` - a special array
 * Arguments are provided as strings in the ARGV array
-* Arguments are separated by spaces in the commmand line
+* Arguments are separated by spaces in the command line
 * `ARGV` is a "constant" and is globally accessible from anywhere in a ruby program